steveclarke/mcp-printer/README.md

 ## Features

 - 📄 **Print files** - PDF, text, and other formats
-- 📝 **Render markdown** - Convert markdown to beautifully formatted PDFs before printing
+- 📝 **Render markdown** - Convert markdown to beautifully formatted PDFs
+- 📊 **Mermaid diagrams** - Flowcharts, sequence diagrams, and more render as visual graphics in markdown
 - 💻 **Syntax-highlighted code** - Automatically render code files with syntax highlighting, line numbers, and proper formatting
 - 🖨️ **List printers** - See all available printers and their status
 - 📋 **Manage queue** - View and cancel print jobs